 Decreased NAD+ levels are implicated in a wide range of age related impairments.
-There is strong evidence that restoring NAD+ by treatment with nicotinamide mononucleotide (NMN) reverses age-related dysfunction in multiple organs.
+There is evidence that restoring NAD+ by treatment with nicotinamide mononucleotide (NMN) may reverse age-related dysfunction in multiple organs.

 For instance, prior research showed supplementation with NMN for 2 months restored NAD+ levels, improving vascular and muscle function of old mice to that of young mice primarily through rejuvenation of endothelial cells and increased blood flow.